relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 ## Sidebar: If You See Any Errors in This Doc

-Please don't hesitate to let me know via the comments below.
-Or if pull requests are your kind of thing, the source for this website is on [GitHub](https://github.com/relaxdiego/relaxdiego.github.com).
+Please don't hesitate to let me know via the comments below or, if pull requests are your kind of thing, the source for this website is on [GitHub](https://github.com/relaxdiego/relaxdiego.github.com).